dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

     study."
 Scientific reports 10, no. 1 (2020): 9219.

 ## Step 1: Initialize a Model
-The GComputation method takes three arguments: an array of covariates, a vector of outcomes, and a vector of treatment statuses.
+The GComputation method takes at least three arguments: an array of covariates, a vector of outcomes, and a vector of treatment statuses.
+You can also specify the causal estimand, whether to employ L2 regularization, which activation function to use, whether the data is of a temporal nature, the metric to use when using cross validation to find the best number of neurons, the minimum number of neurons to consider, the maximum number of neurons to consider, the number of folds to use during cross caidation, and the number of neurons to use in the ELM that learns a mapping from number of neurons to validation loss.
+These are options are specified with the following keyword arguments: quantity_of_interest, regularized, activation, temporal, validation_metric, min_neurons, max_neurons, folds, iterations, and approximator_neurons.
 ```julia
 # Create some data with a binary treatment
 X, Y, T =  rand(1000, 5), rand(1000), [rand()<0.4 for i in 1:1000]